 On Big Pine Key, the four-room boutique-style Deer Run on the Atlantic is the only Keys property — and one of only six in Florida — with a prestigious Florida Green Lodging Program 4-Palm designation, awarded from the Florida Department of Environmental Education.
 Located oceanfront in the heart of the National Key Deer Refuge, it utilizes organically sourced bedding, supplies and food as a 100 percent vegan establishment.
 Guests can enjoy bicycles, kayaks, a daily full vegan breakfast, an on-site beach, parking, Wi-Fi and private porches.
 One room is pet-friendly for companion animals weighing less than 40 pounds.
 Deer Run, located at 1997 Long Beach Road on Big Pine, also has an event planner and caterer.
 Visit deerrunontheatlantic.com or call 305-872-2015.

 In Key West, the new 219-room Kimpton Key West collection has opened the 85-room Winslow’s Bungalows, the first of five new boutique properties, at 725 Truman Ave.
 It's named after artist Winslow Homer as the collection’s largest, featuring three pools.
-Lighthouse Hotel at 902 Whitehead St. is also open.
-Three other Kimpton pet-friendly Old Town resorts, Ella's Cottages at 811 Simonton St., for groups and extended stays; Ridley House at 601 Caroline St., ideal for honeymooners and VIPs; and Fitch Lodge, at at 1030 Eaton St., are to open later this year.
+Lighthouse Hotel at 902 Whitehead St. is also open, and Fitch Lodge, at 1030 Eaton St., is to open in September.
+Two other Kimpton pet-friendly Old Town resorts, Ella's Cottages at 811 Simonton St., for groups and extended stays, and Ridley House at 601 Caroline St., ideal for honeymooners and VIPs, are to open in November.
 Each resort features its own pool, hammocks, hosted breakfast and complimentary bikes.
 Kimpton offers a package with complimentary parking.
 Properties are the former Historic Key West Inns.
 Visit kimptonkeywest.com or call 877-219-4500.

 The recently converted 184-room Barbary Beach House Key West, located across the street from Key West's half-mile stretch of Atlantic Ocean shoreline at Smathers Beach, opened June 1.
 Amenities include a lagoon-style pool, lounging hammocks, bicycles, complimentary shuttle service to Duval Street and downtown, a 1,500-square-foot event palapa (an open hut with a thatched roof crafted from dried palm leaves) and a full-service restaurant with indoor and outdoor seating and pool bar.
 Across the street at the Barbary Beach Club, guests can enjoy Hobie Cat sailboats, paddleboards and kayaks.
 An on-property coordinator assists with beachfront weddings and other events.
 Located at 2001 S. Roosevelt Blvd., a mile from Key West International Airport, the property is owned by DiamondRock Hospitality Co.
 Visit www.BarbaryBeachHouseKeyWest.com or call 855-335-1072.